 eos to vaulta

-The EOS Network on March 18, 2025, that it’s shifting its focus toward "Web3 banking", aiming to blend decentralised finance (DeFi) with traditional banking systems.
+The EOS Network announced on March 18, 2025, that it’s shifting its focus toward "Web3 banking", aiming to blend decentralised finance (DeFi) with traditional banking systems.

 The official transition is slated for late May 2025, though that date could shift slightly.
 The EOS Network Foundation (ENF) is driving this change, and they’re saying they are not scrapping the old tech.
 Rather, they’re enhancing it under the Vaulta banner to target institutional and consumer financial services.